About Your Library Card

 - It's a VALUABLE POSSESSION - please treat it as you would a credit card.
 Report it immediately if lost!

-To Get a Library Card During COVID-19:
+How to Get a Temporary Library Card Online

-While our libraries are closed to the public, you can apply for a library card online by completing this form.
+You can apply for a library card online by completing this form.

 Your temporary library card allows you to: